 Tucked into a quiet corner of the house, this charming room features a queen size, four poster bed evoking early American atmosphere and peaceful refuge.
 The William Lee Room offers a bed chamber with a fabric backdrop and large bathroom with a tub and shower.

 Perfect for a gathering of friends or family, the Cedars Cottage is ideal for couples traveling together or families with children.
-Both Cottage rooms (Lord Botetourt & Peyton Randolph) can be linked for socializing, comfort and closeness during the day while offering quiet privacy at night.
+Both Cottage rooms (Lord Botetourt & Peyton Randolph) can be booked together for socializing, comfort and closeness during the day while offering quiet privacy at night.
+Please note that each room has it's own exterior entrance and that the rooms do not connect.

 The Peyton Randolph Suite (downstairs) has a large king size bed and daybed.
 The Lord Bortetourt Room (upstairs) has a queen bed, sitting area, and library.
 Both rooms come equipped with fireplaces and their own bathroom.